History of St. Pius X Parish

 The cumulative effect of Vatican II and the increased involvement in church leadership by lay people led to an increasingly active role for our parish in the volatile social issues of the 1970's, such as opposition to legalized abortion and the fight for racial equality.
 The spirit of activism would eventually express itself in our justice and peace ministry.

 Fr.
-Raphael Birringer's ministry as pastor ended in June 1976 and Fr.
-Luke McArthur became pastor.
+Luke McArthur became pastor in 1976.
 In 1977, we commemorated our 25th Anniversary, holding a Silver Anniversary Festival and Bratfest.

 Many justice and peace projects took place during these years.
 Among them, in 1980, our Salvatorians welcomed two Cuban refugees to live with them in the rectory until transportation, jobs and housing could be arranged.
 A group called W.O.W.
 (Wauwatosa for Open Wauwatosa) was formed in response to concerns that Wauwatosa was not open to racial integration.